-5 FHWA
+FHWA

-6 As the federal lead agency and partner for the I-5 Marvin to Mounts Road PEL study, FHWA is providing input and guidance

-7 throughout the process.
-WSDOT and FHWA met monthly for regular status updates, to review the project schedule and deliverables,

-8 and to strategize on the planning process.
+As the federal lead agency and partner for the I-5 Marvin to Mounts Road PEL study, FHWA is providing input and guidance throughout the process.
+WSDOT and FHWA met monthly for regular status updates, to review the project schedule and deliverables, and to strategize on the planning process.
 FHWA also participated in Tribal coordination and attended all advisory group meetings.

-9 Involvement in the various outreach and engagement activities allowed them to hear, first-hand, the input received from the

-10 participants on the Purpose and Need, range of alternatives, alternatives evaluation process and results, and identified preferred

-11 alternative for the study.
+Involvement in the various outreach and engagement activities allowed them to hear, first-hand, the input received from the participants on the Purpose and Need, range of alternatives, alternatives evaluation process and results, and identified preferred alternative for the study.

-1 Tribal Consultation
+Tribal Consultation

-- 2 At the onset of this PEL process, WSDOT sent letters to initiate government-to-government consultation with seven tribes and asked - 3 for input on the planning products produced during the PEL process.
-Three letters were sent to request input on the Draft Purpose - 4 and Need, the range of alternatives, and the Draft PEL report. - 5 Based on previous planning work on the project, guidance from cultural resources experts, location of Usual and Accustomed fishing - 6 grounds, tribal consultation areas, and past history of projects in the area, WSDOT requested consultation with the following tribes at - 7 the beginning of this PEL process: The Confederated Tribes of the Chehalis Reservation, Cowlitz Indian Tribe, Nisqually Indian - 8 Tribe, Puyallup Tribe of Indians, Squaxin Island Tribe of Indians, the Muckleshoot Indian Tribe, and the Confederated Tribes and - 9 Bands of the Yakama Nation.
-In addition to requesting participation in the advisory groups, WSDOT also offered individual meetings - 10 with each of the Tribes to discuss questions and issues each may have about the project and to present the outcome of other - 11 engagement efforts if the Tribe was unable to or did not consult. - 12 WSDOT staff was invited to a Nisqually Indian Tribe's Tribal Council meeting to discuss the project alternatives and evaluation.
-The - 13 Tribal Council members provided input on the initial evaluation of alternatives and options.
-Agreement from the Nisqually Tribal - 14 Council is anticipated to support advancing a single alternative into the NEPA Environmental Assessment.
+At the onset of this PEL process, WSDOT sent letters to initiate government-to-government consultation with seven tribes and asked for input on the planning products produced during the PEL process.
+Three letters were sent to request input on the Draft Purpose and Need, the range of alternatives, and the Draft PEL report.

+Based on previous planning work on the project, guidance from cultural resources experts, location of Usual and Accustomed fishing grounds, tribal consultation areas, and past history of projects in the area, WSDOT requested consultation with the following tribes at the beginning of this PEL process: The Confederated Tribes of the Chehalis Reservation, Cowlitz Indian Tribe, Nisqually Indian Tribe, Puyallup Tribe of Indians, Squaxin Island Tribe of Indians, the Muckleshoot Indian Tribe, and the Confederated Tribes and Bands of the Yakama Nation.
+In addition to requesting participation in the advisory groups, WSDOT also offered individual meetings with each of the Tribes to discuss questions and issues each may have about the project and to present the outcome of other engagement efforts if the Tribe was unable to or did not consult.

+WSDOT staff was invited to a Nisqually Indian Tribe's Tribal Council meeting to discuss the project alternatives and evaluation.
+The Tribal Council members provided input on the initial evaluation of alternatives and options.
+Agreement from the Nisqually Tribal Council was given through a signed resolution that supports advancing a single alternative into the NEPA Environmental Assessment (Appendix A).

-15 Advisory Groups
+Advisory Groups

-- 16 Agency Coordination Group - 17 WSDOT convened an Agency Coordination Group to: - Represent their agency and environmental resources in the study area - 19 Provide data and input on direction of study - 20 Advise on alternative evaluation criteria and alternatives - Help build consensus and support for alternative(s) selection - 22 The ACG is comprised of agency representatives from federal and local resource agencies and tribes.
-The first ACG was held in - 23 January 2023, followed by four more meetings held in February, March, April, and May 2023.
-Each meeting format included a - 24 PowerPoint presentation from the project team, poll questions to gauge understanding and support, open discussion, and a question- - 25 and-answer session.
-An agenda and meeting materials were sent in advance of each meeting and a meeting summary and request

-- 1 for feedback was shared following each meeting.
-Meeting materials summarizing meeting outcomes and what we heard, along with a - 2 recording of each meeting, are available to view on the study webpage (I-5 Marvin Rd to Mounts Rd PEL Study webpage).
+Agency Coordination Group

+WSDOT convened an Agency Coordination Group to:

+- · Represent their agency and environmental resources in the study area - Provide data and input on direction of study - Advise on alternative evaluation criteria and alternatives - Help build consensus and support for alternative(s) selection

+The ACG is comprised of agency representatives from federal and local resource agencies and tribes.
+The first ACG was held in January 2023, followed by four more meetings held in February, March, April, and May 2023.
+Each meeting format included a PowerPoint presentation from the project team, poll questions to gauge understanding and support, open discussion, and a question-and-answer session.
+An agenda and meeting materials were sent in advance of each meeting and a meeting summary and request for feedback was shared following each meeting.
+Meeting materials summarizing meeting outcomes and what we heard, along with a recording of each meeting, are available to view on the study webpage (I-5 Marvin Rd to Mounts Rd PEL Study webpage).

-3 Technical Advisory Group
+Technical Advisory Group